 As a researcher I have explored links between arts, health and well-being.
-This blog contains resources for culture and the arts, health and psychology, with particular focus on dementia and the arts (where this journey began) and on the role of culture and the arts in fostering child, family and community wellbeing.
+This blog contains resources for culture and the arts, health and psychology, with particular focus on dementia and the arts (where this journey began) and, more recently, on the role of culture and the arts in fostering child, family and community wellbeing.

 Stay Involved with email updates here.

 I have worked in research since 2006.
 Upon qualifying in clinical psychology in 2013 I took a post as a Lead Researcher on the Dementia and Imagination research programme, funded by the Arts and Humanities Research Councils Connected Communities programme.
 Between 2012 an 2017 I worked on this project, at Arts for Health, at the School of Art at MMU.

 In 2015 the Journal of Affective Disorders published my research exploring the links between creativity and bipolar disorder (or manic depression as it used to be known).
 My work includes attending to the active ingredients that make arts based interventions successful.